1337list/test-data/tweet_json/user_object/README.md

     },
     "default_profile": {
       "type": "boolean",
-      "description": "When true, indicates that the user has not altered the theme or background of their user profile."
+      "description": "When true, indicates that the user has not altered the theme or background <br>        of their user profile."
     },
     "default_profile_image": {
       "type": "boolean",
-      "description": "When true, indicates that the user has not uploaded their own profile image and a default image is <br>        used instead."
+      "description": "When true, indicates that the user has not uploaded their own profile image and <br>        a default image is used instead."
     },
     "following": {
       "type": "boolean",
       "description": "Deprecated.
 Nullable .
 Perspectival .
 Deprecated.
-When true, indicates that the authenticating user is <br>        following this user.
+When true, indicates that the <br>        authenticating user is following this user.
 Some false negatives are possible when set to “false,” but these false negatives are <br>        increasingly being represented as “null” instead."
     },
     "follow_request_sent": {
       "type": "null",